-We rely upon a limited number of both American and foreign suppliers for several key products and components.
-Approximately 69% of our material, subassembly and product procurements in 2023 were sourced from twelve suppliers.
+The Company relies upon a limited number of manufacturers to produce its products and on a limited number of component suppliers.
+Some of these manufacturers and suppliers are in other countries.
+Approximately 17.0% of the Company's material, subassembly and product procurements in 2024 were sourced internationally, of which approximately 79.9% were sourced from seven suppliers.
 We place purchase orders from time to time with these suppliers and have no guaranteed supply arrangements.
 In addition, certain components are obtained from single sources.
-During 2022, due to lingering COVID-related supply chain disruptions, our operations were materially impaired due to delays from single-source suppliers.
-We manage the risk of such delays by securing secondary sources, where possible, and redesigning products in response to component shortages or obsolescence.
 We strive to maintain strong relationships with all of our suppliers.
 We anticipate that current relationships, or others that are comparable, will be available to us in the future.